Loans

 For questions about your tuition bill or student account, please contact the Bursar's Office.

-All incoming law students will have $1,500 automatically applied to their financial aid packages to cover the cost of a laptop computer (or other computer equipment that may be needed).
-Returning students may secure up to $1,500 in additional loan funding to replace a laptop computer, if needed.
-Students should contact LFA at financialaid@law.uchicago.edu with any questions regarding their student budget or loan increase requests.
+Continuing students may secure up to $1,500 in additional loan funding to replace a laptop computer, if needed.
+Students should contact the Financial Aid Office at financialaid@law.uchicago.edu with any questions regarding their cost of attendance or loan increase requests.
+More information regarding cost of attendance appeals can be found on the Financial Aid website.

 Repaying Your Loans